CatoAntonsen/MMM-YrMeteogram/README.md

 # MagicMirror² Module: YR Meteogram
-'MMM-YrMeteogram' is a module for displaying a [meteogram](https://en.wikipedia.org/wiki/Meteogram) (48 hours) for any location in **Norway only**.
+'MMM-YrMeteogram' is a module for displaying a [meteogram](https://en.wikipedia.org/wiki/Meteogram) (48 hours) for any location.

 ![Example](illustration.png)

-Current version is 1.0.0.
+Current version is 1.1.0.
 See [changelog](CHANGELOG.md "Version history") for version history.

 ## Installation